devAlq/stack-operations-efficiency-project/README.md

 - isEmpty(): Check if the stack is empty.
 - isFull(): Check if the stack is full (if there is a maximum capacity).

-Ensure that all operations have a time complexity of O(1) and a space complexity of O(n).
+Ensure that all operations have a time complexity of O(1) and a space complexity of O(1).

 ### Qualification to pass